Caeleb Dressel: Early life

 Dressel was born on August 16, 1996, in Green Cove Springs, Florida, the son of Christina and Michael Dressel.
 His father is a veterinarian specializing in urgent care for cats and dogs.
 Dressel is the third of four children; his three siblings, one brother and two sisters, plus his father were all competitive swimmers setting records and earning honors across the high school and university levels.
 He and his siblings learned to swim at a young age, for him when he was 4 years old, and by the time Dressel was 8 years old he had committed to competitive year-round swimming.

 Dressel attended Clay High School in Green Cove Springs, Florida, and trained with the Bolles School Sharks in Jacksonville where he met his then training partner and now wife, Meghan Haila.
 He was a collegiate swimmer at the University of Florida starting in 2014 and majored in Resources and Conservation.

-Career
+Sport career

 2012

 He led off a 50-yard free relay with a time of 19.82, becoming the first swimmer under 16 years old to break 20 seconds.